Montreal municipal candidates debate greener options for Chinatown

 "That will be crucial in maintaining the cultural integrity of Chinatown."

-Action Montreal's candidate committed to reducing commercial taxes within the next four years, though he could not say by how much.
+Action Montreal's candidate committed to reducing commercial taxes within the next four years, though they could not say by how much.